-Grading will be done by the attendance and the presentation at the lab meeting.
+Grading will be done by the attendance and the presentation at the lab meeting, and by the content of the reporting.

 Reading reference materials are recommended.

 Human Genome Epidemiology M.Khoury et al. (Oxford Press) Personal Genomics and Personalized Medicine H.Bolouri (Imperial College Press)